lemones/RasLeds/README.md

 echo none > /sys/class/leds/led1/trigger
 ```
 Make /sys/class/leds/led*/* writable for user to skip using sudo

-Permissions are reverted after reboot.
+Permissions to the led* files are reverted after reboot.
 Use the ledpermission.service to fix at boot.